Error message structure

 A user typically sees an error message when they attempt to perform an action but cannot continue because something isn’t right.

 Make your error messages brief yet descriptive.
-A useful pattern to follow is Description, Reason, and Resolution:
+A useful pattern to follow is to include a description, reason, and resolution:

 Keep these best practices in mind when crafting error messages: